-- 7. Investments in energy efficiency enhance competitiveness and support security of energy supply and sustainability at low cost.
-The 2020 20% energy efficiency target, which is presently not on track, must be delivered.
+8. Investments in energy efficiency enhance competitiveness and support security of energy supply and sustainability at low cost.
+The 2020 20% energy efficiency target as agreed by the June 2010 European Council, which is presently not on track, must be delivered.
 This requires determined action to tap the considerable potential for higher energy savings of buildings, transport and products and processes.
-As of 1 January 2012, all Member States should include energy efficiency standards consistent with the EU headline target in all public procurement for new public buildings and services.
+As of 1 January 2012, all Member States should include energy efficiency standards taking account of the EU headline target in public procurement for new public buildings and services.
 The Council is invited to promptly examine the upcoming Commission proposal for a new Energy Efficiency Plan, setting out in more detail a series of policies and measures across the full energy supply chain.
-It will review the implementation of the EU energy efficiency target by 2013 and consider further measures if necessary. - 8.
-The Commission is invited to strengthen its work with Member States on the implementation of the Renewable Energy Directive, in particular as regards stable national support schemes and cooperation mechanisms. - 9.
+It will review the implementation of the EU energy efficiency target by 2013 and consider further measures if necessary.

+- 9. The Commission is invited to strengthen its work with Member States on the implementation of the Renewable Energy Directive, in particular as regards consistent national support schemes and cooperation mechanisms. - 10.
 The EU and its Member States will promote investment in renewables and safe and sustainable low carbon technologies and focus on implementing the technology priorities established in the European Strategic Energy Technology plan.
-The Commission is invited to table new initiatives on smart grids, energy storage, sustainable bio fuels and energy saving solutions for cities.
+The Commission is invited to table new initiatives on smart grids, including those linked to the development of clean vehicles, energy storage, sustainable bio fuels and energy saving solutions for cities.